 5.3.1 Description

 Energy system recovery of the distribution system is needed following both planned and unplanned interruptions of energy service.
-Annex Y provides background information on the two supported use cases, corresponding the requirements listed in clause 5.X.2.
+Annex C provides background information on the two supported use cases, corresponding the requirements listed in clause 5.3.2.

 In summary, the following functionality is supported for both use cases described in Annex C.2 and C.3.